Python Encapsulation

 Kiran 5000

-Note: Protected members are not enforced by Python—this is a naming convention only.
+Note: Protected members are not strictly enforced by Python—this is a naming convention to signal intent to other developers.

 Private Methods

-Just like properties, methods can also be made private using double underscores.
+Just like properties, methods can also be made private using double underscores (__).
+Private methods can only be called from inside the class itself.

 15